dsfaccini/filebundler/README.md

 ### Prime your agent to use the filebundler MCP
 Example:
 ```
 look at this task @filebundler-MCP-server.md .
 Check the @project-structure.md to get a list of the files you want to read in order to tackle this task.
 Instead of reading the files one by one, make a list of the files you think you need and use the filebundler mcp server to get a bundle of them.
-Use proper filesystem notation for the project path in the current operating system (i.e. C:\\path\\to\\project for Windows and /path/to/project for linux)
+Use posix filesystem notation all that way.
 ```

 ## CLI Usage